JoeyStanley/jekyll-for-designers/pages/r-workshops.md

 # R Workshops

-For two years I have offered workshops on a variety of topics.
-In Fall 2017 and Spring 2018, I offered a series of workshops on R. They were held Fridays at 3:30 in the DigiLab at the UGA Main Library.
+In grad school I offered workshops on a variety of topics relating to R between Fall 2017 and Spring 2020.
+They were held Fridays at 3:30 in the DigiLab at the UGA Main Library.
 Videos for some of these are available [here](https://digilabuga.github.io/Resources/VideoTutorials.html).
-In Fall 2019, I am offering additional workshops on data visualization.
 Below you will find materials for these workshops.
 I hope they are thorough enough that you can make use of them as stand-alone documents.

 The data used in these workshops can be found at my [datasets page](/data).